-Figure~\ref{fig:varTypeCMD_Catac} illustrates cataclysmic variables: \begin{enumerate} \item Cataclysmic variables (generic class), typically novae and dwarf novae involving a white dwarf.
-Many of these stars are situated between the main and white dwarf sequences. \item U Geminorum stars; dwarf novae, in principle consisting of a white dwarf with a red dwarf companion experiencing mass transfer. \item Z Andromedae stars; symbiotic binary stars composed of a giant and a white dwarf. \end{enumerate} Further information on cataclysmic variables can be found, e.g., in \citet{2003cvs..book.....W} and \citet{2001cvs..book.....H}.
+Figure~\ref{fig:varTypeCMD_Catac} illustrates three types of cataclysmic variables. \begin{enumerate} \item Cataclysmic variables (generic class), typically novae and dwarf novae involving a white dwarf.
+Many of these stars are situated between the main and white dwarf sequences. \item U Geminorum stars, which are dwarf novae that in principle consist of a white dwarf with a red dwarf companion that experiences mass transfer. \item Z Andromedae stars, which are symbiotic binary stars composed of a giant and a white dwarf. \end{enumerate} Further information on cataclysmic variables can be found for example in \citet{2003cvs..book.....W} and \citet{2001cvs..book.....H}.

-We notice the following in Fig.~\ref{fig:varTypeCMD_Catac}: \begin{itemize} \item There is a clump of cataclysmic variables in the ZZ~Ceti variability strip location near $G \sim 12$ and $\mbox{\gbp}-\mbox{\grp}$ $\sim 0.1$. \item The most significant clump of cataclysmic variables is near $G \sim 4$ and $\bpminrp \sim 0.1$ mag, they are probably binary systems with stars from the extreme horizontal branch and the main sequence. \end{itemize}
+In Fig.~\ref{fig:varTypeCMD_Catac}, we note a clump of cataclysmic variables located in the ZZ~Ceti variability strip near $G \sim 12$ and $\mbox{\gbp}-\mbox{\grp}$ $\sim 0.1$.
+The most significant clump of cataclysmic variables is near $G \sim 4$ and $\bpminrp \sim 0.1$ mag.
+These are probably binary systems with stars from the extreme horizontal branch and the main sequence.